Posted: NOVEMBER 1, 2025

 World Health Organization

-That said, prevention remains an uphill political sell and very difficult to execute.
-Preventive infrastructure does not get the front-page attention that emergency responses usually do.
-Everyone agrees that prevention costs less than response, but governments and markets tend to fund it only after the damage is done, which is usually too late.
+Despite all these benefits, investment in prevention is an uphill political battle and a difficult sell.
+Preventive infrastructure does not get the same front-page attention that emergency responses often do.
+Even though everyone agrees that investing in prevention is less costly than investing in response, governments are more likely to fund health after the damage is done, which is often too late.

-That’s why rethinking health as an investment, and not as an expense, is at the heart of the global conversation today.
-Governments, institutions like the World Bank and IFC, not-for-profit organizations, and the private sector are working together to change how health systems are financed and investments in preparedness and prevention can be governed properly.
+That’s why we should be thinking of health as an investment, not as an expense.
+Governments, institutions such as the World Bank and IFC, non-profit organizations, and the private sector are all working together to change the way we finance and invest in health systems and properly govern investments in preparedness and prevention.

 Health Is Wealth: Lessons from Pandemics